2021 Honda Indy Grand Prix of Alabama

-The 2021 Honda Indy Grand Prix of Alabama (officially known as the 2021 Honda Indy Grand Prix of Alabama presented by AmFirst) was an IndyCar motor race held on April 18, 2021 at Barber Motorsports Park in Birmingham, Alabama.
+The 2021 Honda Indy Grand Prix of Alabama (officially known as the 2021 Honda Indy Grand Prix of Alabama presented by AmFirst) was an IndyCar Series auto racing event held on April 18, 2021 at Barber Motorsports Park in Birmingham, Alabama.
 It served as the season opener of the 2021 IndyCar Series and was the eleventh running of the Honda Indy Grand Prix of Alabama.

 Álex Palou won the race for Chip Ganassi Racing, scoring his first career victory in his second season.
 Team Penske's Will Power finished second, with defending IndyCar champion Scott Dixon rounding out the podium places in third.

 Background

 The event was initially scheduled to be held on April 11, 2021, after the Firestone Grand Prix of St. Petersburg, which was slated to be held on March 7 to become the season opener.
 However, the St. Petersburg race was rescheduled to April 25, making the Barber race the first round of the 2021 season.
-The event was then rescheduled from April 11 to be held on the weekend of April 17-18, a week prior to the St. Petersburg race.
+The event was then rescheduled from April 11 to be held on the weekend of April 17–18, a week prior to the St. Petersburg race.
 It marked the return of the event to the calendar, after being canceled in the previous season due to the COVID-19 pandemic.

 Takuma Sato was the previous race winner, having won the race in 2019 for Rahal Letterman Lanigan Racing.

 Entrants

-24 drivers have entered the race, including IndyCar Series debutants Jimmie Johnson (Chip Ganassi Racing) and Romain Grosjean (Dale Coyne Racing with Rick Ware Racing), with Scott McLaughlin (Team Penske) making his second career start after racing the season finale in 2020.
+24 drivers entered the race, including IndyCar Series debutants Jimmie Johnson (Chip Ganassi Racing) and Romain Grosjean (Dale Coyne Racing with Rick Ware Racing), with Scott McLaughlin (Team Penske) making his second career start after racing the season finale in 2020.